 Health effects vary depending on the chemicals involved and range from acute health effects (ex. irritation of the nose, eyes, and throat) to long-term (ex. asthma or nervous systems damage).

-The laser system itself might also be damaged if the area is not well-ventilated.
-Particulate can build up on the laser optics, creating undesired marks or potential damage to the laser itself.
+The laser system itself also might become damaged if the area is not well-ventilated.
+Particulate can build upon the laser optics, creating undesired marks or potential damage to the laser itself.

 Permissible exposure limits are issued per chemical and not as “laser fumes” in general.
 It is best to check with OSHA to determine the exposure limits of the chemicals you use during laser applications.

 Sentry Air Systems, Inc. offers multiple laser fume extraction units (portable or mounted) for particulate and gas filtration depending on the application, which can range from laser cutting, laser welding, laser marketing, laser engraving, and more.
 Filtration media is chosen depending on the application.
 Filter media can include HEPA, ULPA, Carbon, Gas, Ammonia and various other filters, but in most cases Sentry Air Systems utilizes HEPA and Activated Carbon filtration for laser fume extraction.
 HEPA filters are 99.97% efficient on particles 0.3 microns and larger and Activated Carbon filters are used to filter organic fumes from the material that is being cut or burned.
 These laser fume extractors capture the laser fumes with a powerful fan and then purify and redistribute them into the room as clean air.

 Video Overview of a Mounted Laser Fume Extractor